 In addition to all of the usual photographic challenges, winter provides some extra complications, especially in terms of metering.
 So I began my series of articles on winter photography.
 I am in the process of revising and updating this series.
 I am also revising some related articles and adding new ones.
 Check out the links below.
 The articles will help you meet the unique challenges of winter photography.
 So get out there, have fun, and create some great winter images!

-Originally posted Jan.
-4, 2017.
-Updated Jan.
-17, 2017.
+Originally posted January 4, 2017.
+Updated January 17, 2017.
 The articles in this series are updated every year in January.
-More articles will be added later in January and/or early February.

 The Winter Photography Series